LeoGanz/JVM-BidText/README.md

 ## Reproduction of the Evaluation Results

+The following sections describe how to reproduce the results of the case studies presented in the thesis.
+We describe the required changes to the configuration and how to run the analysis on the respective projects.

 ### Evaluation on LeakyCode (Case Study on Hand-Crafted Examples)
 No changes to default configuration required.